Blaine Robison, M.A.

 18 As He was getting into the boat, the man who had been demon-possessed was imploring Him that he might accompany Him.
 19 And He did not let him, but He said to him, "Go home to your people and report to them what great things the Lord has done for you, and how He had mercy on you."

 The story contains irony is that this may be the only time that Yeshua discouraged someone from following after him.
 Yeshua did accept the man as a disciple, but gave him a commission to remain at home as a witness.
-Instructing the man to report what the Lord had done likely has a double meaning, given the common use of "Lord."
-(See the note on 2:28.)
-In the LXX "Lord" (Grk. kurios) rendered several names of God, including the tetragrammaton.
-Kurios, meaning "master," was also a common title used of Yeshua, not specifically referring to deity, but his authority over his disciples.
-The new disciple apparently applied the latter meaning and told everyone what Yeshua had done for him, which also accomplished the former meaning.
+Instructing the man to report what the Lord (Grk. kurios, master, lord) had done likely has a double meaning, given the common use of "Lord."
+In the LXX kurios rendered several names of God, including the sacred name YHVH.
+Yeshua no doubt meant for the man to testify to the mercy he had received from God.

 20 And he went away and began to proclaim in Decapolis what great things Jesus had done for him; and everyone was amazed.

+The new disciple apparently applied the latter meaning of kurios and told everyone what Yeshua had done for him, which also accomplished the former meaning.
 The eager disciple was not content to share his story just at home but took a tour of the district.
-The Decapolis, a Greek place name meaning "ten cities" was originally a group of ten free cities organized on the Greek model and founded during the Seleucid period, brought under Hasmonean control by John Hyrcanus, and "liberated" by the Roman general Pompey (Wessel).
+Decapolis: Grk. dekapolis, a Greek place name meaning "ten cities" was originally a group of ten free cities organized on the Greek model and founded during the Seleucid period, brought under Hasmonean control by John Hyrcanus, and "liberated" by the Roman general Pompey (Wessel).
 The cities are identified as Damascus, Philadelphia (modern Amman), Canatha, Scythopolis, Pella, Hippos, Gadara, Dion, Raphana, and Gerasa.
 All the cities were located (except Scythopolis) on the east of the Sea of Galilee and the Jordan River.
 Later, other cities were added.
-They were independent of the local tetrarchy, and answerable directly to the governor of Syria.
-They enjoyed the rights of association and asylum; they struck their own coinage, paid imperial taxes and were liable to military service (ISBE).
 In a sense this disciple served as a forerunner for Yeshua who came back to the Decapolis for a wider ministry (7:31—8:8).

 Date: Winter A.D.
 28-9